aa1874/aa1874site/_stories/why-exterminating.md

 layout: story
 series: Chouverse Misc
 title: Why Exterminating?
-headline: 'Backup from my Wattpad: a command letter'
+headline: ''

 ---
+_Backup from my Wattpad._

 _BACKGROUND NOTE:_
 _In 325 DE a civilization of the Dersk Council began re-arming radically.
 A news reporter captured the scenes of the mass re-arming and posted it on newspapers and "networks", creating a buzz all around the Council member countries._